Session 1: June 23 - July 12

 University of California, Berkeley

 CLI offers an opportunity for students to experience a true living-learning community.
 Students and staff live on a top college campus in an exciting city.
-Outside of class, residential staff plan and facilitate a wide range of engaging cultural and recreational opportunities that suit the varied interests of our students.
+Residential staff plan and facilitate a wide range of engaging cultural and recreational opportunities that suit the varied interests of our students.
 An afternoon might be spent playing soccer, exploring the new exhibit at the art museum, checking out the local farmers’ market, or cloud watching at the park.
-Weekends are a chance to explore the city and engage in all-campus fun, with dances, talent shows, scavenger hunts and the like.
+Weekends are a chance to explore the city and engage in all-campus fun, with dances, talent shows, scavenger hunts and more.
 Through each unforgettable activity, students connect with new and often lifelong friends.

 For more information about the curriculum, student life, eligibility and admissions process, tuition and fees etc., please refer to the links below:

-The CTY Civic Leadership Institute was created in partnership with the Civic Education Project (CEP), an award-winning service-learning program based at Northwestern University’s Center for Talent Development.
-For more information about CEP or other CEP programs, see www.cep.northwestern.edu or contact us at (847) 467-2572 or firstname.lastname@example.org.
+The CTY Civic Leadership Institute was created in partnership with the Civic Education Project (CEP), an award-winning leadership and civic engagement program based at Northwestern University’s Center for Talent Development.
+For more information about CEP or other CEP programs, see cep.northwestern.edu or contact us at 847-467-2572 or email@example.com.